Macuyiko/blog/content/2009/2009_01_modern-genetic-and-other-algorithms-2.md

 Another selection method (4) is called tournament selection:

-	Choose k (the tournament size) individuals from the population at random Â Â Choose the best individual from pool/tournament with probability p Â Â Choose the second best individual with probability p*(1-p) Â Â Choose the third best individual with probability p*((1-p)^2) Â Â ...
+	Choose k (the tournament size) individuals from the population at random Choose the best individual from pool/tournament with probability p Choose the second best individual with probability p*(1-p) Choose the third best individual with probability p*((1-p)^2) ...

 Note that p can be = 1.
 Then the best out of k individuals is chosen, this is fairly common.
 For k, often 2, 3, or 4 is used.
 This is an often-used method because it is easy to implement, and can be used in parallel environments.
 Note that when p = 1, k = 1 this method essentially becomes a pure random selection.